canmizrakli/Housing_Prices/README.md

-# Introduction To Machine Learning
-This repository contains projects I have completed for my Introduction to Machine Learning course.
+This is a project that analyzes different regression methods on a housing price dataset and measures their performance.
+Has been completed for IBM Introduction to Machine Learning Specialization's second course Supervised Machine Learning: Regression.